 The hobby workshop in the Dwelling from Matten BE (1021), invites you to do it yourself.

-The hand plane is used to finish wood surfaces, joints and edges.
+You can use a hand plane to finish wood surfaces, joints and edges.
 You can try out this tool at the workbench and take the pieces home with you.
-On the second table, found, leftover and collected materials for recycling are available for crafting.
-You can find ideas in the sketchbook on site, where you can also record your project for other visitors.
+Found, leftover materials collected for recycling are also available for creative projects.

 The cheese dairy in Ballenberg functions on an almost daily basis.
 In House (1361), the Alpine Cheese Dairy from Kandersteg BE, visitors can not only look at the various bits of apparatus needed for cheesemaking but also follow the process itself as it happens.